 "Well that's good," Edward nodded, "but I'm afraid that I need to take you up to the infirmary.
 I'm no good at this sort of thing.
 Cuts and bruises I can handle, gashes and blows to the head I'm not bad at treating, but this… this is beyond me, Ron."

-"But what am I going to tell madam Pomfrey?"
+"But what am I going to tell Madam Pomfrey?"
 Ron whimpered.

-"…We'll tell her that you got this while helping me move Quirrel's creatures around last night and that we're not sure which one got you," Edward mused.
+"…We'll tell her that you got this while helping me move Quirrell's creatures around last night and that we're not sure which one got you," Edward mused.
 "It will also explain why you came to me first and not to her right away."

 Ron nodded, looking relieved to have a plausible excuse for the strict healer.

-After taking Ron up to the Hospital Wing, Edward had to hurry back down to the dungeons for Quirrel's last morning class before lunch.
-After that any worries that he'd had about Ron were quickly put out of his mind though as work and classes took up the rest of his time and attention.
+After taking Ron up to the Hospital Wing, Edward had to hurry back down to the dungeons for Quirrell's last morning class before lunch.
+After that any worries that he'd had about Ron were quickly put out of his mind as work and classes took up the rest of his time and attention.
 He did check on Ron before dinner though and was relieved to see that the swelling had already lessened significantly.

 The next day flew by rather quickly, and Edward had never felt so grateful that Saturday had finally arrived.
 He slept in that morning, took a nice long relaxing bath, ate a small breakfast in his office before having a nice lunch with McGonagall, Sprout, and Flitwick in the Great Hall, and spent his afternoon in his office giving his automail limbs a much needed maintenance check and tune up.
-When he left to have dinner, he ran into McGonagall again and she asked him if he could go on night patrol that night.
+When he left to have dinner, he ran into McGonagall again and she asked him if he could go on patrol that evening.
 Edward agreed easily, feeling like a walk around the castle after spending most of his week in his office.

 He spent a couple hours taking a nap before he went on patrol.
 It started out uneventful as always, with the exception of Peeves playing tennis in the entrance hall.
 The poltergeist had found it amusing to pester him and make fun of his height ever since his little blow up a few months back.
 Edward tried to ignore it – since he was used to jabs about his height by now – but tonight Peeves had been particularly vile, so Edward wound up chasing the poltergeist for a few minutes yelling curses at the specter before resuming his patrol.
-Thankfully they'd been on the floor where no one was supposed to be up and about.
+Thankfully they'd been on a floor where no one was supposed to be up and about.